 Brand Cannibalization: PMax's Hidden Tax

-This is the most expensive problem PMax creates for service businesses, and the one Google is least forthcoming about.
+This is the most expensive problem PMax creates for service businesses.
+And the one Google talks about least.

 How Brand Cannibalization Works

-Performance Max "prioritizes easy wins, bidding heavily on branded terms and often inflating campaign-level ROAS, making results appear stronger than they actually are" (Sarah Vlietstra, MAKROZ Marketing).
+As Sarah Vlietstra from MAKROZ Marketing puts it, Performance Max "prioritizes easy wins, bidding heavily on branded terms and often inflating campaign-level ROAS, making results appear stronger than they actually are."

 - Someone searches your business name (e.g., "Smith Plumbing")